Buy 3, Get 35% Discount

 Many people say that paper planning is better for them.
 Additionally, paper planning doesn’t bring any distractions (notifications, for example) and helps with memory.

-So, how to start with paper planning?
+So, how to start paper planning?

 Define a Goal